Video de familia

 Video de familia is an independent Cuban film made in 2001.
 It tells the story of a broken Cuban family with a homosexual son which has emigrated to the US.
 The film is composed of 5 shots of 10 minutes each, in the form of Video Letters.
 The film has won a number of awards in Cuba.

 Mise en Scene

-Shot with a VHS camcorder in 5 long un-interrupted hand-held takes, the film consists of several video letters the Cuban family records for his exiled son.
+Shot with a VHS camcorder in 5 long un-interrupted hand-held takes, the film consists of several video letters a Cuban family records for their emigrated relative.